Home / Itinerary

 What makes this trip irreplaceable?

 3. Small groups with more flexibility.
 The group is limited to 8 so that we can maximize the chances of each participant.
-Besides, we can use a smaller and convenient bus versus a big bus required for bigger groups.
+Besides, we can use a smaller and more convenient bus versus a big bus required for bigger groups.

 4. This trip covers the most popular and classic birding sites in Yunnan including the world-famous Gaoligong Mountains.